 Pre-installations are another area in which remote support has provided huge benefits.
 There are many checks to be done on the customer side, such as how to install Esko’s product on a particular press.

 “Sometimes a lot of measurements are needed,” says Uytten-daele.
 “In this case, R&D created a drawing and took it to the customer.
 Then we started producing our product.
-We did the entire pre-installation phase with XMReality instead of travelling out to the customer.
-Less travelling is something that we want to see much more of, so that’s a huge benefit that this tool brings.”
+We did the entire pre-installation phase with XMReality instead of traveling out to the customer.
+Less traveling is something that we want to see much more of, so that’s a huge benefit that this tool brings.”

 Improved customer satisfaction

 When it comes to operations, while all KPIs are important, perhaps the most important of all is customer satisfaction rate.
 This metric relates to how quickly and effectively problems are solved for customers.